The Details (film): Reception

 Reviewing the film for The New York Times, film critic Stephen Holden commented, "At certain moments, the male characters’ decisions bring to mind those turning points in Woody Allen's Crimes and Misdemeanors, when your breath catches in your throat, and your impulse is to cry, 'Oh no!'"
 Of Maguire's performance, Reuters said, "the 37-year-old actor is finally growing up on screen."
-Mick LaSalle of the San Francisco Chronicle wrote, "The Details has a light tone, but it's anything but light in purpose.
-It's committed and passionate, one of the most perceptive and morally persuasive movies of 2012."
+Writing for the Los Angeles Times, Gary Goldstein describes the film as "strangely entertaining" and praises the ensemble cast.